 Hon.
 Treasurer – Pauline Parker (Sampson);

-Members – Michael Rose, Malcolm Whittaker, Isabel Pitts (Beale),
+Members – Malcolm Whittaker, Isabel Pitts (Beale), Frances Chapman,

 Daphne Lissimore and Ralph Wilkins.

-(The Committee meets on a quarterly basis and the next meeting will be held on 22nd December 2018).
+(The 1940s Committee meets on a quarterly basis and the next meeting will be held on a date to be fixed).

 OLD GRAMMARIANS NEWS

 This slot is available for any news concerning Cirencester or Old Grammarians that comes to light during the year.
-In particular, we are interestefd in anniversaries and general family news.
+In particular, we are interested in anniversaries and general family news

 TRYING TO TRACE